-Contribution Guidelines
+Contribution Guidelines for hosted projects

 This document is intended to outline the recommended licensing and contribution standards for any project intended for being hosted by the Academy Software Foundation.